Stomach bug and breastfeeding: what to do

 I have more questions, can I contact you?

 If you need help in your breastfeeding journey and would like some advice, you can find us in the consultation channel of the LactApp app.
-It contains much more information on all things breastfeeding and you can download it for free for iPhone or Android.
+The app contains much more information on breastfeeding and maternity, and you can download it for free for iPhone or Android.

 References: